Published on: Sun Oct 09 2022

 Cache-Control: public, max-age=3600

-Of all the concepts, this is probably the most important, and that concepts has to do with validation.
+Of all the concepts, this is probably the most important, and that concept has to do with validation.

 When a resource in a cache becomes stale, the cache does not immediately remove it.